IanMadlenya/tweetmap/README.md

-**TwitGeo** is a visualization tool to explore trends on Twitter across different geographical regions.
-Powered by a Massively Parallel Database (MapD) backend, TwitGeo uses NVIDIA GPUs to detect trending topics on Twitter in an instant.
-TwitGeo's interactive map and timeline makes it addicting and fun to discover news and events anywhere around the world.
+**Tweetmap** is a front-end visualization tool for geocoded Twitter data, powered by Map-D (Massively Parallel Database) on the backend.

+Coded by Todd Mostak and Cheng Hau Tong, with graphics work by Tom Graham.